pqabelian/abelian-community-website/docs/faq/pool-issues.md

 username=……(64 characters)
 ```

+**(MaxPool)**

+You can only register on the Maxpool website: [https://maxpool.org/auth/register](https://maxpool.org/auth/register)

+Note: After registration, If you are not use the abelminingscript.sh script for mining, Please remember the username and password in the user panel.
+The mining commands for Maxpool's two mining pools are:

+> emily-service.abelian.info.abelmine.account<br>
+> fiona-service.abelian.info.abelmine.account<br>

-If everything looks good but you still get a `"failed"` login error, Please use the provided command in the foundation pool or complete registration on the Maxpool website.
+If everything looks good but you still get a `"failed"` login error, Please use the provided user manual document in the Foundation Pools or complete registration on the Maxpool website and read the 'Quickstart Guide' section.
 :::

 ---